TraitorTrump's 'Comeback' May Be Good News For Democrats

-Category: World Politics Hits: 4For a while, it looked as if Donald Trump would spend his post-presidential days as a greeter at Mar-a-Lago -- he was off social media, he hadn't found a way to communicate regularly with the public, and he wasn't doing the rallies that were his favorite form of self-aggrandizement.
+Category: World Politics Hits: 5For a while, it looked as if Donald Trump would spend his post-presidential days as a greeter at Mar-a-Lago -- he was off social media, he hadn't found a way to communicate regularly with the public, and he wasn't doing the rallies that were his favorite form of self-aggrandizement.
 But now he's back online (after a fashion), he's been receiving supplicants -- and, according to the Daily Mail, he's planning rallies again: Former President Trump will hold two rallies in June as he looks to capitalize on a series of crises engulfing President Joe Biden and lay down a marker for 2024, according to an adviser familiar with planning.
 Those will be followed by a third event around July 3....
 Factors under consideration are whether to appear at events with candidates that he has already endorsed or whether to travel to locations that reflect a specific campaign topic.
 Trump has also teased the idea of visiting the border....
 I don't want him back.
 I don't miss having that whining, grating, hectoring voice in my ears every day.
 But Trump's return, if it happens, might be good for us.

 Read more https://crooksandliars.com/2021/05/traitortrumps-comeback-may-be-good-news